ABOUT THE TLBC

 Treat this historic green with respect as well; please don’t spit or wear damaging footwear on the playing surface.
 Dogs must remain under control and off the playing surface.
 Cell phones should be silenced and not interfere with maintaining pace of play.

-Lastly, the green is a location where all are equal.
-Discriminatory behavior of any kind will not be tolerated, and program management reserves the right to ask offending bowlers to leave.
+Most importantly, the green is a location where all are equal.
+We require that you treat every person with dignity and respect.
+Discriminatory or disrespectful behavior of any kind will not be tolerated and program management reserves the right to ask offending bowlers to leave.